-All I will say right now is: despite apparent similarities, those two questions have two completely different answers.
+All I will say right now is: despite apparent similarities, those two questions about whether roots are positive or negative, have two completely different answers.
 The distinction between them is the subject of this article.

 Often, students are confused about this question.
-For example, in the questions above, we know +4 is a square root of 16, but isn’t -4 as well?
-Do we include it as part of Column B or not?
+For example, in the questions above, we know +4 is a square root of 16, but can’t -4 be one as well?
+Or can it?
+Can a square root be negative?
+Do we include the negative square root as part of Column B or not?
 Does it matter how the question is framed?
-All of these questions are resolved by understanding the following two cases.
+All of these questions about possible negative square roots are resolved by understanding the following two cases.

 In case one, the test-maker, in writing the question, uses this symbol.
-This symbol appears printed on the page as part-and-parcel of the question itself.
+This symbol appears printed on the page in the question itself.

 What is this symbol?
-Well, the benighted masses call this simply a “square-root” symbol, but the proper name is the “principal square root” symbol.
-Here, “principal” (in the sense of “main” or “most important”) means: you take one and only one root, the most important one —i.e. the positive root only.
+Well, the most folks call this simply a “square-root” symbol, but the proper name is the “principal square root” symbol.
+Here, “principal” (in the sense of “main” or “most important”) means: you take one and only one root, the most important, or principal, one — the positive root only.
 That is the deep meaning of this symbol.

-Thus, in this case, cases in which the test maker, by the sheer process of writing the question itself, has written down this symbol, and this symbol appears as part-and-parcel of the question itself, then you NEVER consider the negative root, and ONLY take the positive root.
+Thus, in all cases in which this symbol appears as part of the question itself, you NEVER consider the negative square root, and ONLY take the positive square root.

 In this case, that special symbol does not appear as part of the problem.
-What does appear is, possibly, a variable squared, or some other combination of algebra that leads to a variable squared, and you yourself, in your process of solving the problem, have to take the square-root of something in order to solve it.
-The act of “square rooting” is not initiated by the test maker, in the very act of writing the question, but is left to you, the problem solver, to initiate.
+What does appear is, for instance, a variable squared, or some other combination of algebra that leads to a variable squared, and you yourself, in your process of solving the problem, have to take the square root of something in order to solve it.
+The act of “square rooting” is not initiated by the test maker in the act of writing the question; rather, it is you who initiated the square-rooting.

 In this case, 100% of the time, you ALWAYS have to consider both the positive and negative square roots.

-If you master that distinction, you will always understand when to consider both positive and negative roots, and when you need only consider the positive root.
+If you master that distinction, you will always understand when to consider both positive and negative roots vs. when to consider only the positive root.
 You may want to go back to those two QCs at the beginning and think them through again before reading the solutions below.

 Practice problem solutions

-1) Here, the principal square root symbol appears printed as part of the problem itself.
-We are in Case I. Of course, that symbol implies: take the positive square root only.
+1) Here, the principal square root symbol appears as part of the problem itself.
+We are in Case I. Of course, that symbol means: take the positive square root only.
 So Column B can only equal +4.
-Of course, that’s always bigger than 3, so Answer = B.
+Of course, that’s always bigger than 3.
+Answer = (B).